Since october 2010, English is the study language of the Master's degree course Information Engineering.

 The study profiles provide you with interesting specialisations on your way to becoming an Information Engineer:

-Please take a look at our admission regulations (pdf-file).
+Please take a look at our admission regulations.

-Further information about the structure and contents of the Master's programme can be found shortly in the module description for the Bachelor's and Master's programme (pdf-file/German)
+Further information about the structure and contents of the Master's programme can be found in the module directory for the Bachelor's and Master's programme which can be found on the top right-hand corner on this page.

 Computer scientists and information engineers work find employment where large data spaces are processed and visualised.
 Experts in visualisation and data managers are in great demand, i.e.